jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

-Not having to implement `java.io.Serializable` nor include your application domain model types on the servers' classpath is actually a powerful feature of VMware GemFire.
-When no de/serialization strategy has been explicitly configured, SBDG will configure VMware GemFire’s PDX Serialization framework.
+Not having to implement `java.io.Serializable` nor include your application domain model types on the servers' classpath is actually a powerful feature of [vmware-gemfire-name].
+When no de/serialization strategy has been explicitly configured, [spring-boot-gemfire-name] will configure [vmware-gemfire-name]’s PDX Serialization framework.

 PDX allows you to query objects in serialized form, without causing a